HwebHub/ChatO-MG/README.md

 # ChatO-MG
-Chat name Chato that its Oh My God!!
+Chat named Chato that its Oh My God!!